1,000+ Opportunities

 CST) September 15 – October 15 (5:00 p. m.
 CST) Our Commitment to Equity & Inclusion Frequently Asked Questions (FAQs) Classroom Champions: Teacher Mini Grant Bright Ideas Community Enrichment Fund Laboratory Control Ltd. Health Career Scholarship Applying for a Legacy Youth Alliance Grant Nonprofit Capacity Support Programs Direct Response Good Practice Grants Strategic Alliance Partnership Grants

-Based on current listing details, eligibility includes: IRS-designated 501(c)(3) nonprofit organizations providing services in Wapello County, Iowa; must not duplicate existing services and align with Foundation strategic priorities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: IRS-designated 501(c)(3) nonprofit organizations providing services in Wapello County, Iowa; must not duplicate existing services and align with Foundation strategic priorities.
+Confirm the full requirements in the official notice before applying.